Code-Institute-Submissions/milestone-project-1-done-london/README.md

 #### Basket

-The Basket page features a message that the page is under construction and invites users to come back soon once basket funtionality had been added to the site.
+The Basket page features a message that the page is under construction and invites users to come back soon once basket/checkout funtionality had been added to the site.

 ### Existing Features